 Yes, you must obtain a police check at your own expense prior to the commencement of placement.
 Police checks must be dated within the same year that the placement is being conducted.
 For example, if you undertake placement in 2021, you must have a police check dated in 2021.
 Please refer to Health WIL Placement Preparation for more detailed information.

 Some units and host organisations require you to complete a Working With Children Check (WWCC) in order to participate in WIL.
 It is a legal requirement for those undertaking paid or voluntary child-related work in all Australian states and territories.
 Please refer to Health WIL Placement Preparation for more detailed information.

-You may be able to negotiate with your supervisor at the organisation and discuss how you wish to complete the hours/days required for the placement.
+You can negotiate with your host supervisor at the organisation and discuss how you wish to complete the hours/days required for the placement over the trimester.

 Deakin University provides Insurance Cover for Students Completing a Placement Experience approved by Deakin University.

 You are covered under Deakin’s insurance policies while on placement as long as the placement is approved by Deakin and is a requirement of your studies, If you would like to continue in a volunteer capacity past the formal placement period, the organisation must agree and provide their own insurance cover.

 Any accidents, injuries or incidents must be reported immediately to the Health WIL team, who will follow university procedure for making a report and lodging an insurance claim.